openvinotoolkit/model_server/deploy/README.md

 * deploy Model Server with parameter `config_configmap_name` (without `model_name` and `model_path`):

-      $ helm install ovms ovms --set config_configmap_name=ovms-config
+      $ helm install ovms-app ovms --set config_configmap_name=ovms-config

 To deploy with config file stored on the Kubernetes Persistent Volume :
 * Store the config file on node local path set with `models_host_path` or on the persistent volume claim set with `models_claim_name`.
 It will be mounted along with the models in the folder `/models`.
 * Deploy Model Server with parameter `config_path` pointing to the location of the config file visible in the OVMS container ie starting from
 `/models/...`
-      $ helm install ovms ovms --set config_path=/models/config.json
+      $ helm install ovms-app ovms --set config_path=/models/config.json

 ## Using Model Server

-Now that the server is running you can send HTTP or gRPC requests to perform inferencing.
+Now that the server is running you can send HTTP or gRPC requests to perform inference.
 By default, the service is exposed with a LoadBalancer service type.
 Use the following command to find the external IP for the server:
 ```shell script